Head of Subject: Miss Stevens: email@example.com

 There are two distinct but complementary purposes behind this one aim.
 Firstly, English contributes to the personal development (intellectual, emotional, moral and aesthetic) of the individual child because of the cognitive functions of both spoken and written language in exploratory learning and in making sense of experience, both real and imagined.
 Secondly, English as a subject, contributes to a child’s preparation for the world of the adult: we all need to be able to communicate effectively and appropriately in the wide range of social situations in which we might find ourselves.

 Both aspects of language, the personal and the social, contribute to giving young people an understanding of and a power over their lives.
 Language empowers!

-Thus we aim to be a small community of optimistic endeavour enabling every individual pupil to use and enjoy English in all its infinite variety and richness: to provide our pupils with roots to grow and wings to fly.
+Thus we aim to be a community of optimistic endeavour enabling every individual pupil to use and enjoy English in all its infinite variety and richness: to provide our pupils with roots to grow and wings to fly.

-From 2015, English at GCSE will be assessed entirely by exam.
-In order to prepare KS3 pupils for this, progress will be assessed through half-termly tests.
+English Language and English Literature GCSEs are both assessed entirely by a terminal exam at the end of KS4.
+In order to prepare KS3 pupils for this, progress will be assessed through regular (usually half termly) tests.
 Pupils will now be taught how to respond critically to texts both seen and unseen, as well as developing the ability to suit their writing to a wide range of purposes, audiences and formats.

 At Key Stage 4 we offer two GCSEs to all pupils, English Language and English Literature.
 As a department we feel that taking both GCSEs is essential for a rounded understanding and development of reading, writing and analytical skills.